-What the London Stock Exchange Can Teach Us About Private Equity
+What the Stock Market Can Teach Us About Private Equity

 Aug 14, 2025 by Richard M. Ennis

-We report that the volatility and stock market correlation of listed private equity (LPE) returns are much greater than when determined using NAVs.
+We report that the volatility and stock market correlation of listed private equity (LPE) returns are greater than when determined using NAVs.
 Discounts from NAV that routinely arise in the trading of LPE shares are greater and more volatile than those reported in the secondary market.
-LPE has underperformed the public market by a wide margin since the Global Financial Crisis of 2008 (GFC).
-Relative performance has been especially weak since the Federal Reserve started raising interest rates in 2022.
+LPE has underperformed the public market for at least the last 20 years.
+Performance has been especially weak since the Federal Reserve started raising interest rates in 2022.

 LISTED PRIVATE EQUITY FUNDS

-We have chosen to focus on a narrower slice of LPE funds.
-These are portfolios of private equity fund interests listed on the London Stock Exchange.
-These are “pure” private equity (buyout) funds, with both NAVs and market prices available on a daily basis.
+We focus on a narrower slice of LPE funds.
+These are portfolios of private equity fund interests listed on various European stock exchanges.
+They are closed-end funds.
+These are “pure” private equity (buyout) plays, with both NAVs and market prices available on a daily basis.
 These fund interests are typical of the private equity investments made by institutional investors, such as pension funds and endowments.
-The earliest LSE listing occurred in 1981.
-We identified 13 such funds, of which 3 were delisted during the study period.
-Exhibit 1 has descriptive statistics for the 10 extant funds at June 30, 2025.

 Exhibit 1